 - Identify that areas around the Equator have different weather conditions to the UK

-- Learn about food and medicine plants from the rainforest
+- Learn about economic plants from the rainforest

-- Find out about the history and manufacture of chocolate
+- Find out about the manufacture of chocolate

 - Discover the principles of Fairtrade and how the choices they make as consumers affect farmers